MighTy-Weaver/SMD4RAC_Detection/README.md

 ## 2. Environment Setup

-Experiments are conducted under Windows 10 with Python 3.7/3.8 as the developing environment.
+Experiments are conducted under Windows 10 with Python 3.9 as the developing environment.

-Use the following code segment to install all the required packages:
+Use the following pip command to install all the required packages:

 ```commandline
 pip install -r requirements.txt